This article was first published on 6 August 2020 and has been updated.

-But as real entrepreneurs will tell you, building a thriving, sustainable business is tough.
-And before you jump in, you need to give yourself a gut check and ask yourself why you’re really embarking on this journey.
+Many entrepreneurs will tell you, building a thriving, sustainable business is tough.
+And before you jump in, you need to give yourself a gut check and ask why you really want to become an entrepreneur.

 Are you in it to earn lots of money to give your family a better life?
 Do you enjoy the flexibility of working on your own terms?
-Perhaps you can’t stand your boss or current job.
+Perhaps you can’t see yourself working for your boss or in your current job.
 Or maybe you want to change the world in a positive way.

 If those were your main (or only) reason for becoming an entrepreneur, then turn back now.
 Here’s why these seemingly reasonable-sounding reasons are bad motivations for starting your own business.

 Many (wrongly) equate flexibility in work hours with working less, or being able to work whenever you like.

 While it is true that running your own business would free you from the traditional rules of an office, such as needing to be in your seat for a certain number of hours each day, you would still find many ‘hard’ deadlines that you can’t blow off, even as the boss.